ROSbots/rosbots_setup_tools/README.md

   1. Clone this repo
   1. cd rpi_setup
   1. pip install -r requirement.txt

+## With our pre-build Raspbian ROS+OpenCV image, set up ROSbots modules

+From your host machine:

+1. cd rpi_setup
+1. Type "fab -H <ipaddressforyourpi> main\_setup\_only\_rosbots\_components" - enter your password for your Pi
+1. ... wait for completion (about 30 minutes)
+1. rosnode list and you should see a /uno_serial_node running
+1. Try our first tutorial on Applying [Coursera's Control of Mobile Robots using ROS and ROSbots](https://medium.com/@rosbots/apply-coursera-control-of-mobile-robots-with-ros-and-rosbots-part-1-777a51f63617).

 ## To Set up Wifi on Your Raspberry Pi